 The second chapter describes the practical implementation of the multi-resolution incremental method for 4D-Var data assimilation (the multi-resolution version has been used operationally since January 2003, Cy25r3), and the solution algorithm including minimization and preconditioning.
 The tangent linear physics that is an important part of the variational algorithm is described in Chapter 3.
-Thereafter follows a description of the background term (Chapter 4) and a chapter on observation operators and the organisation of observation cost-function calculations for conventional and satellite data (Chapter 5).
-Chapter 6 deals with the computation and cycling of background and analysis errors including the recent use of EDA variances.
+Thereafter follows a description of the background term (Chapter 4) and a chapter on observation-related parts of the data assimilation algorithm (Chapter 5) though the main documentation of observations is to be found in Part 1.
+Chapter 6 deals with the computation and cycling of background and analysis errors including the recent use of variances and covariances based on the Ensemble of Data Assimilations (EDA).
 Chapter 7 is on control of gravity waves in the minimization cycle.
 Diagnostic tools for investigation of the performance of the assimilation system are described in Chapter 8.
-The modules for observation selection, quality control and screening are described in Chapter 9 and Chapter 10.
-Chapter 11 describes the land surface analysis, including the screen level parameters, the soil analysis and the snow analysis, Chapter 12 describes the sea surface temperature and sea-ice analysis.
-Finally Chapter 13 provides summary information about the main unix-scripts and important files, and a schematic of the data flow between the various jobs steps that constitute a data assimilation cycle.
+Chapter 9 describes the land surface analysis, including the screen level parameters, the soil analysis and the snow analysis, Chapter 10 describes the sea surface temperature and sea-ice analysis.
+Finally Chapter 11 provides summary information about the main unix-scripts and important files, and a schematic of the data flow between the various jobs steps that constitute a data assimilation cycle.